List of television series canceled after one episode

 Some television series are canceled after one episode, quickly removed from a broadcast schedule, or had production halted after their premieres.
-Such immediate cancellations are extremely rare and are usually attributed to a combination of very negative reviews, very poor ratings, radical or controversial content, or circumstances beyond the network's control.
+Such immediate cancellations are rare, and usually attributed to a combination of negative reviews, poor ratings, radical or controversial content, and circumstances beyond the network's control.

-Purposely excluded from this list are pilots, premiere episodes produced primarily to be reviewed by network executives as proposed series; "backdoor pilots", pilot episodes shot in such a way that they can be aired as a regular episode of another series; and feature-length television movies produced to be broadcast as either an extended premiere episode, if picked up as a series, or as a distinct television movie.
+Purposely excluded from this list are pilots, premiere episodes produced primarily to be reviewed by network executives as proposed series, "backdoor pilots", pilot episodes shot in such a way that they can be aired as a regular episode of another series, and feature-length television movies produced to be broadcast as either an extended premiere episode, if picked up as a series, or as a distinct television movie.
 In any of those cases, the pilot was aired but its proposed series was not subsequently added to the programming, or the pilot was aired as a television movie after a decision not to produce a series.
-Additional episodes in the former case can often come to constitute lost media if they are not made available through alternative means.

-Shows are listed in chronological order with the date the episode aired, any backlash from it, and what happened to the series after cancellation.